Automic/terraform-provider-cda/README.md

 To use the provider you need an Automic CDA account.
 You can created the following CDA Entities: Environment, Deployment Target, Log-in Object, Deployment Profile and can also trigger a Wofklow execution.
 For detailed resources reference see the website folder.

+### Authentication

+The CDA provider offers the following methods for authentication, in this order:

+* Static credentials
+* Environment variables

 ### Example
 ```hcl
 # Configuring the provider